Reloaded-Project/Reloaded.Hooks/README.md

 ## Authors & Contributions

-- Reloaded.Hooks uses the `SharpDisasm` library by *Justin Stenning (spazzarama)*, a partial port of Udis86 by *Vivek Thampi*.
-Both of these libraries are originally distributed under the under the 2-clause "Simplified BSD License".

 - Reloaded.Hooks uses the `Flat Assembler` (FASM) by Tomasz Grysztar.

 - Reloaded.Hooks uses the `Iced` library by 0xd4d.

+### Legacy

+- Older versions of `Reloaded.Hooks` used the `SharpDisasm` library by *Justin Stenning (spazzarama)*, a partial port of Udis86 by *Vivek Thampi*.
+Both of these libraries are originally distributed under the under the 2-clause "Simplified BSD License".